 #1 When to Go?

-We went to Universal twice in 2016.
-A full week in February and then again in September for a day.
+We’ve now been to Universal in the months of February, September and November.
+In November, we were there Thanksgiving week, so it was the most crowded of the months we’ve visited.
 I don’t think I have to tell you that it will be packed in the Summer.
 But, February and September were supposed to be slower times for Universal, but although February was much cooler and comfortable weather, September was obviously less crowded.
 Check out the side by side pictures and you’ll see the difference too!
+Our February trip was the week of Presidents Day and our September trip was the last week of the month.
+So, it is safe to say that all theme parks will be more crowded surrounding holiday weeks.

 #2 Where First?